Hedjet

-Hedjet (𓌉𓏏𓋑) is the White Crown of pharaonic Upper Egypt.
+Hedjet (𓌉𓏏𓋑) was the White Crown of pharaonic Upper Egypt.
 After the unification of Upper and Lower Egypt, it was combined with the Deshret, the Red Crown of Lower Egypt, to form the Pschent, the double crown of Egypt.
 The symbol sometimes used for the White Crown was the vulture goddess Nekhbet shown next to the head of the cobra goddess Wadjet, the uraeus on the Pschent.

 History

 A likely predecessor of the White Crown in a Naqada I-II statuette (circa 3500 BC).

 Head of a royal statue wearing the White Crown.
 Between 1493 and 1482 BC, New Kingdom, from the Karnak precinct of Amun-Ra.
 Museo Egizio, Turin.

 The white crown, along with the red crown, has a long history with each of their respective representations going back into the Predynastic Period, indicating that kingship had been the base of Egyptian society for some time.
 The earliest image of the hedjet was thought to have been in the Qustul in Nubia.
 According to Jane Roy, "At the time of Williams’ argument, the Qustul cemetery and the ‘royal’ iconography found there was dated to the Naqada IIIA period, thus antedating royal cemeteries in Egypt of the Naqada IIIB phase.
 New evidence from Abydos, however, particularly the excavation of Cemetery U and the tomb U-j, dating to Naqada IIIA has shown that this iconography appears earlier in Egypt".

 Frank Yurco stated that depictions of pharaonic iconography such as the royal crowns, Horus falcons and victory scenes were concentrated in the Upper Egyptian Naqada culture and A-Group Nubia.
 He further elaborated that "Egyptian writing arose in Naqadan Upper Egypt and A-Group Nubia, and not in the Delta cultures, where the direct Western Asian contact was made, which further vitiates the Mesopotamian-influence argument".
 According to David Wengrow, the A-Group polity of the late 4th millenninum BCE is poorly understood since most of the archaeological remains are submerged underneath Lake Nasser.